Frequently Asked Questions

 If things go wrong

-- European Emergency Number: 112, to contact the emergency services in any EU country from any phone, fixed or mobile, dial 112, free of charge.
+- Dial 112, to contact the emergency services in any EU country from any phone, fixed or mobile.
+It is free of charge.

 - In case of loss or theft, you need to report back to the local police.
 You will need to enclose the police report when making your insurance or compensation claim.
 Cancel any lost or stolen debit or credit cards immediately.
 If your passport has been stolen, report it to your country’s consulate or embassy as well as to the police.